ansible/ansible-lint/src/ansiblelint/rules/fqcn.md

 The `collections` keyword provided a temporary mechanism transitioning to Ansible 2.9.
 You should rewrite any content that uses the `collections:` key and avoid it where possible.
 ```

+## Canonical module names

+Canonical module names are also known as **resolved module names** and they
+are to be preferred for most cases.
+Many Ansible modules have multiple aliases
+and redirects, as these were created over time while the content was refactored.
+Still, all of them do finally resolve to the same module name, but not without
+adding some performance overhead.
+As very old aliases are at some point removed,
+it makes to just refresh the content to make it point to the current canonical
+name.

+The only exception for using a canonical name is if your code still needs to
+be compatible with a very old version of Ansible, one that does not know how
+to resolve that name.
+If you find yourself in such a situation, feel free to
+add this rule to the ignored list.

 ## Problematic Code